onyijne/mail-serve/readme.md

 ## Installation
 > First run `make init` after you clone, you do this once.

 > Follow this [guide](https://onyijne.hashnode.dev/build-email-server-with-postfix-and-dovecot) to install dependencies.
+You can skip the froxlor part.

 > Run `make dev` to build docker service, if you want tp run webmailer on docker, or use it's PHPmyadmin.